Infinity-LZJ/Zuojie_Li.github/_pages/cv.md

 Awards
 ======
 * The First-Class Award for Excellent Graduate Research at Liaocheng University
+* The First Prize for Poster Presentation at the 4th Graduate Academic Conference of the College of Chemistry, Beijing Normal University
 * The Excellent Poster Award at the 17th National Academic Conference on Radiopharmaceuticals and Labeled Compounds，Xian
 * Atomic High-Tech Scholarship for Ph.D.
 Candidates